Phonon limit to simultaneous near-unity efficiency and indistinguishability in semiconductor single photon sources: Results

-We will see that $1-B^2$ of photon emission events are incoherent in nature and constitute a phonon sideband in the emission spectra.
-As seen in Fig.~{\ref{FCFactorDiagram}}~(b), while this phonon sideband is orders of magnitude lower in intensity, its width is determined by the phonon cut-off frequency $\xi\sim 1~\mathrm{meV}$ for typical parameters.
-As such, even at $T=0$~K where only phonon emission occurs, the sideband constitutes $7\%$ of the emission for realistic parameters, which increases with temperature and for QDs with smaller exciton localisation lengths, as seen in Fig.~{\ref{FCFactorDiagram}}~(c).
-The transformed Hamiltonian itself reads $H_P = \mathcal{U}H \mathcal{U}^\dagger = (\omega_X-\sum_k g_k^2/\nu_k)\ket{X}\bra{X} + {H}_{IP} + H_E$, where the original linear exciton--phonon interaction term has been removed, but phonon operators now enter into the transformed light-matter interaction term $H_{IP} = \mathcal{U}H_I^{EM}\mathcal{U}^\dagger$.
-We wish to analyse the three commonly used single photon source architectures shown in Fig.~({\ref{SetUps}}), consisting of a QD in a waveguide with Purcell enhancement (a slow-light waveguide) without (i) and with (ii) a spectral filter, and a QD resonantly coupled to a cavity (iii), with each case giving rise to a different transformed light--matter coupling Hamiltonian ${H}_{IP}$~\cite{supplement}.
+As mentioned, with no cavity or filtering effects only $B^2$ of photon emission events go into the ZPL, with the remainder being incoherent in nature and constituting a phonon SB in emission spectra.
+As seen in Fig.~1~(b), while this phonon SB is orders of magnitude lower in intensity, its width is determined by the phonon cut-off frequency $\hbar\xi\sim 1~\mathrm{meV}$ for typical parameters.
+As such, even at $T=0$~K where only phonon emission occurs, the sideband constitutes $\approx7\%$ of the emission, which increases with temperature and for QDs with smaller exciton localisation lengths, as seen in Fig.~1~(c).